TAMS-Group/tams_bartender_recognition/README.md

 The directories labels_test and labels_train should both contain identical directories named after the object classes.
 Split the images into training and test set and move them into the corresponding directories.
 A good split ratio would be something like 2:1 or 3:1 depending on the sample count.

+This can be done using the <code>split_datasets.py</code> script inside the tool directory.
+Just create 'labels' and 'group' directory and move your samples into a subdirectory named 'labels'.
+Copy the script into 'group', change to that directory and execute it, to automatically split the samples into train and test sets.

 ### 3. Train the model